yetanotherchris/consensus/README.md

 ```

 The program will prompt you for models and your OpenRouter API key if not provided in the `OPENROUTER_API_KEY` environment variable.

+You can optionally create a markdown log file of each model's response.
+When prompted, choose `Minimal` to log short summaries of each model's changes or `Full` to store every response separated by `-----------` lines.